contact@consultdmw.com

 Types of Procedures

-Errors may occur during the execution of the two common VBA procedures, Function Procedures and Sub Procedures.
+Errors may occur during the execution of the two common VBA procedures, Sub Procedures and Function Procedures.

-Function Procedures A Function Procedure will complete a sequence of actions and then return a result to the host applicaton.
-Think of the SUM function in Excel: it acts to add up the numbers in a block of cells and returns the total to your spreadsheet.
+Function Procedure A Function Procedure will complete a sequence of actions and then return a result to the host applicaton.
+Think of the SUM function in Excel: it acts to add up the numbers in a collection of cells and returns the total to your spreadsheet.

 Simple Sub Procedure Error Handler